Resident Event Ideas to Try This Year + Tips to Execute a Successful Strategy

 JG: I love when communities create Instagram or social media shareable moments.
 In this day and age, a person’s experiences can be a brand’s multifamily marketing.
 I saw when residents were surprised by their community’s effort to organize an event and immediately bragged to friends.

 People will not shut up about the things they love.
-On the other hand, people will not shut up on the things they hate.
+On the other hand, people will not shut up about the things they hate.
 Thoughtful, constant resident events will create living billboards for management companies.
 Residents will generate apartment leads directly through word of mouth or indirectly through social media.

 Are resident events important to multifamily marketing?